Zig & Sharko: Production and development

-According to Marc du Pontavice, the idea for Zig & Sharko came from a conversation with Olivier Jean-Marie, who had previously directed Oggy and the Cockroaches.
-Marc had suggested a new series with the same slapstick and non-verbal humor as Oggy and Olivier came up with the idea of a mermaid, a shark and a hyena.
-A fourth animal character was considered when Marc felt that Zig was a little too lonely against the shark-mermaid duo, so he asked Olivier to create a small sidekick which resulted in the creation of Bernie.

-Dong Woo Animation and Armada TMT were the animation studios chosen for the series, similar to that of Space Goofs second season and Oggy and the Cockroaches third and fourth seasons.
+Dong Woo Animation and Armada TMT were the animation studios chosen for the series, similar to that of Space Goofs second season and Oggy and the Cockroaches' third and fourth seasons.
 The development of the series was carried out by French studio Xilam Animation.
-The series' first season has been ordered and picked up by Xilam in 2009, which premiered on Canal+ on December 21, 2010.
+The series' first season was ordered and picked up by Xilam in 2009, which premiered on Canal+ on December 21, 2010.
 The series was launched on Canal+ Family on February 12, 2011, on Cartoon+ every Saturday at 7:40 P.M.
-Xilam then renewed the series for a second season in 2013, changing its art style to match some of its modern TV shows, like Paprika and Lupin's Tales.
+A second season was ordered in 2013, changing its art style to match some of its modern TV shows, like Paprika and Lupin's Tales.
+The second, third and fourth seasons aired on Gulli, with reruns airing on Canal J, TF1, TiJi and Disney Channel France.

-There are currently no plans for a fifth season yet.

-Distribution
+The show was a failure on TF1 during its first season due to its poor time slot.
+Although it achieved some success on Canal+, it became a major hit when the second season aired on Gulli.
+Driven by political factors and the rise of female empowerment in the 2010s, Marina, who previously served merely as a "prize" for Zig to capture and had to be rescued by Sharko while spending most of her time on her rock, became a more active protagonist starting with the second season.

+Upon receiving commission money from longstanding partner M6 Group for Gulli, Xilam Animation has begun production of Season 5 and Season 6 of the show, set to release in the year 2027 and 2028, respectively.
+Unlike the usual 78x7' format of the series, 52 episodes will be issued for each season now onwards.

+Broadcast and distribution

+The series has also aired on Super RTL, Nickelodeon India, Nickelodeon Sonic, Cartoonito, TV3, TV9, K2, Toons.TV, RTSH, LNK, Disney Channel Southeast Asia and South Korea, Arutz HaYeladim, DeA Kids, Nova Fun, TVB, NPO Zappelin Extra and Cartoon Network Arabic.

 On May 6, 2015, the official YouTube channel for Zig & Sharko was created, with all of the episodes – in a high-quality, widescreen format – from seasons 1 to 4.
 The channel also made various compilations and episodes with English title cards.
 As of March 2025, the channel has 16 million subscribers making it one of the top 10 most-subscribed French channels on the site.
 As of May 2024, "The Were-Yena" (the 67th episode of the first season) is the most-viewed episode of the official channel, with over 144 million views.
 The most-viewed compilation has 157 million views.